apache/druid/docs/multi-stage-query/reference.md

 #### Delimited Text Format

-Use the `tsv` format to read from an abitrary delimited (CSV-like) file such as tab-delimited, pipe-delimited, etc. This choice seelcts the Druid `DelimitedInputFormat` class.
+Use the `tsv` format to read from an arbitrary delimited (CSV-like) file such as tab-delimited, pipe-delimited, etc. This choice selects the Druid `DelimitedInputFormat` class.

 | Name | Description | JSON equivalent | Required |
 | ---- | ----------- | --------------- | -------- |